 Welcome to North Carolina Central University.
 If you are a first-time freshman, the University College will be your academic home away from home for the next two years.
 If you are a transfer student, this is your academic home away from home for the next eight weeks to one year.

-At the end of your sophomore year, you will take part in a comprehensive assessment to determine your level of competence in nine specific areas, from core curriculum course content, to personal and social development and global learning.
-The assessment includes the Collegiate Assessment of Academic Proficiency (CAAP) Test, a college vocabulary test, and clearance regarding other requirements from the Dean of the University College.
+At the end of your sophomore year, you will take part in a comprehensive assessment including the Collegiate Assessment of Academic Proficiency (CAAP) Test, and clearance regarding other requirements from the Dean of the University College.
 When this is successfully completed, you will transition to the department of your major discipline.

 We look forward to supporting your academic and personal success at North Carolina Central University!

 Durham, NC 27707